Genusbiz/docs/developers/defining-an-app-model/logic/action-orchestration/genus-app-services-installation--step-by-step.md

 **Step 7 - Completed Installation**

-When you receive the message _"You have successfully completed the Genus App Services Installation"_, click **Finish** to close the wizard.
+When you receive the message _"You have successfully completed the Genus App Services Installer!"_, click **Finish** to close the wizard.

 **Next Steps**